GamesDoneQuick/matrix-controller/README.md

 ## Usage

-- Connect your computer to both matricies via serial.
+- Connect your computer to both matrices via serial.
 - Configure the program to use your serial ports.
 You can use environment variables, command line arguments, or a `config.json` (in the root dir of the app) to configure this program.
 	- [See the available config parameters here](https://github.com/GamesDoneQuick/matrix-controller/blob/master/src/config.ts).
 	- Example JSON config: